Delivery schedule

 Multiple deliveries support: Some ERP systems (like SAP) natively support multiple deliveries per order line, making them fully compatible with Tradecloud's delivery schedule approach.

 Single delivery limitation: Other ERP systems can only handle one delivery per order line.
-If your ERP system has this limitation, the method is recommended for seamless integration.
+If your ERP system has this limitation, the single delivery method is recommended for seamless integration.

 The delivery schedule is the default method, where each order line can have multiple delivery lines.
 Each delivery line contains a position number, delivery date, and quantity.
 Delivery schedules represent Tradecloud's native approach to handling deliveries, as the platform is designed from the ground up to work with this structure.

-Use the endpoint with the delivery schedule specified in the lines.deliverySchedule
+Use the Send order endpoint with the delivery schedule specified in the lines.deliverySchedule field.

 There are two methods to receive order responses: